Peru Travel Writing Expedition

 The truth is, a lot of people today aren’t crazy about sharing their photography secrets and their income-earning advice with newbies.
 But the photographers and writers who lead Great Escape Publishing trips are some of the most generous teachers out there.
 They know that the need for great photos and great articles is only increasing—so the more people who can fill this need, the better for everyone!

-On this expedition, you’ll have an expert by your side every step of the way, ready to share her professional insights and secrets to help you travel the world and get paid to do so.
+On this expedition, you’ll have an expert by your side every step of the way, ready to share his professional insights and secrets to help you travel the world and get paid to do so.

 Learn by doing